minhealthnz/nzcovidtracer-docs/docs/functions/digital-diary.md

 ![Written Entry](../assets/written-entry.png) Diary entries created manually with no GLN attached ('written entries') are denoted in the diary with this icon.

+## Exporting and importing the digital diary

+As of version 6.1.0, a user can export a file containing the contents of their digital diary by going to the diary screen, tapping on 'options' and then 'export this diary'.
+This exports the diary into a JSON file named in the format YYYY-MM-DD.diary, and prompts the user to save a file into a secure cloud location.
+This file can then be imported on to another device by going to the diary screen, tapping on 'options' and then 'import another diary', and selecting the `.diary` file to be imported.

 ## Saved locations